FixBD/Educare/README.md

 ### Admin Can -

-<p>We work for add <b>Results Rules</b> futures. this is a one of the most important futures for add results.
-In current version of this plugin, admin can add one rules results.</p>

-<p><b>What is Results Rules futures?</b><br>
-Current version of this plugin, admin can add one rules results. for example: we need to add JSC, SSC and HSC exam results. but admin can add only one of this three exam.
-Because, JSC students subject are 9, SSC students Subject 11, and HSC students subject 7.
-So, it's little be complicated to Add, Show and Auto calculate the results.
-Results Rules futures solve this issue.
-We will add this futures after next update!</p>
+<b>Results Rules</b> Now This Features is available (v0.2.0)+ <br>

-#### Back end -
+#### Back end - (Comin Soon)
 0. Add Teachers
 0. Received Payment
+0. Students Profiles Management
 0. Aprove Admissions Forms
 0. Delete Admissions Forms

 #### Front In -
-0. Custom Login page
+0. Custom Stundent/User Login page
-0. Custom Registration page
+0. Custom Stundent/User Registration page
+0. Custom Stundent/User Profiles Edit page
-0. Custom Forgot Password page
+0. Custom Stundent/User Forgot Password page
-0. Custom User Profiles page
+0. Custom Stundent/User User Profiles page
-0. Custom Profiles Edit page
-0. Redirect Facility
+0. Redirect Facility - Stundent Can Redirect Custom Profiles And soo on..
-0. Widgets
-0. Private site (login permission)
-  And soo on...

-For more info, visit the [Educare on GitHub](https://github.com/fixbd/educare).

 ## How to Install

 ### From the WordPress Plugin Directory
-The Official Po.et WordPress Plugin can be found here: https://wordpress.org/plugins/educare/
+The Official WordPress Plugin can be found here: https://wordpress.org/plugins/educare/

 ### From this repository
 Go to the [releases](https://github.com/fixbd/educare/releases).  section of the repository and download the most recent release.

-Then, from your WordPress administration panel, go to Plugins > Add New and click the Upload Plugin button at the top of the page.
-Don't forget to activate the plugin.
+0. Then, from your WordPress administration panel, go to Plugins > Add New and click the Upload Plugin button at the top of the page.
+(For manualy installation, Upload `Educare` to the `/wp-content/plugins/` directory.)
+0. Activate the plugin (Educare) through the 'Plugins' menu in WordPress.
+0. Now, you can see Educare icon appears into menu bar.
+0. Go to "Educare > Settings" for configure the plugin. or
+0. Go to "Educare > Grading Systems" for configure Result Rules.

+ **Don't forget to activate the plugin.**

 ## Documentation